Natalia-Makarchuk/sombra-fe-expertise/react-custom-hooks/README.md

+### Here are present custom React hooks to enhance functionality and user experience, specifically around navigation and user confirmations:

 `usePageChangeConfirmation Hook`: Manages navigation prompts for unsaved changes, enhancing user data integrity.

 `useConfirm Hook`: Simplifies the creation and management of confirmation modals for user actions.